The Preheating Stage on The Starobinsky Inflation after ACT: The PBH formation from preheating

 where we introduce

 as the comoving wavenumber evaluated at the Hubble exit at the end of inflation.
-For $Q\gg 1$, in which it is required to get the largest production, we get $\mu_p=\mu_0\simeq \frac{1}{2\pi}\ln 3$ and our chosen parameters should be tachyonic ($m_\chi^2+3\xi M^2\ll 3k_\phi k_\chi$).
+For $Q\gg 1$, in which it is required to get the largest production, we get $\mu_p=\mu_0\simeq \frac{1}{2\pi}\ln 3$.
 In addition, we will calculate the non-adiabatic power spectrum of $\chi$ as \cite{liddle2000super,green2001primordial}